 3. Siloed Information: In some organizations, critical information is siloed within departments, limiting access and hindering collaboration.
 Implementing centralized data repositories and robust knowledge-sharing practices can break down these barriers.

 4. Organizational Structure: Traditional hierarchical structures can impede collaboration.
-Businesses should consider adopting flatter organizational structures that encourage autonomy, decision-making authority, and cross-functional collaboration.
+Businesses should adopt flatter organizational structures, encouraging autonomy, decision-making authority, and cross-functional collaboration.

 6. Technology Gaps: Outdated or incompatible technology can hinder collaboration.
 Investing in modern collaboration tools and platforms is essential for streamlining communication and information sharing.